yaroslav-myuller/assessment-be/README.md

 # Ista Todo List Assessment Backend

+REST Controller with H2 Database and simple validation for description in TodoEntity

 Minimal Spring Boot application with Spring Starter Web and Spring Start Test enabled.
 This is ment to be a skeleton application for the Ista coding assessment.

 ## Requirements